 The Bank launched a new product offering in March 2008: Reward Checking.
 The product is a free checking account which pays a high rate of interest to customers who agree to three qualifications each statement cycle.
-The three qualifications to be met each statement cycle are: 1.) the depositor agrees to receive their checking statement electronically, 2.) receive one deposit or make one payment electronically to the account, for example, utilize direct deposit, and 3.) use the debit card tied to the account a specific number of times each statement cycle.
 The three qualifications enable the Bank to deliver the high interest rate as they create efficiencies or increase non-interest revenue to the Bank.
 As will be shown later, the success of this product grew throughout 2009 and is the reason for the increase in interest bearing liabilities.
 It has been extremely well received by customers and embraced by the Bank's employees.
 It has exceeded expectations at this point and continues to be the product of choice for a new checking customer.
 At year end 2009, it had the highest balance at over \$49 million within the business and consumer checking portfolio.
 The Bank looks forward to further development of the product line in 2010 with the introduction of KASASATM.
 KASASA is the first national brand of the most innovative checking accounts available today.
 KASASA is a new word that was created to capture consumers' attention and awaken them to a new way of banking.
 These accounts are designed to be the first and only accounts that actually take an interest in their accountholders by paying them to use their account with what interests them most.
 More discussion will be focused on this product with the tables to follow.

 The Company is proud of its results for 2009.
 Increased regulatory demands and high unemployment in the communities we serve impacted the level of profitability; however, the Company has remained in the black throughout the year.
-Using the Bank Holding Company and Uniform Bank Performance Report compiled by the Federal Reserve system as a reference, the Company was seven times more profitable than its national peer and the Bank twice its peers as of end of third guarter 2009.
+Using the Bank Holding Company and Uniform Bank Performance Report compiled by the Federal Reserve system as a reference, the Company was seven times more profitable than its national peer and the Bank twice its peers as of end of third quarter 2009.